A tangible employment action is any action causing a significant change in your employment status. This includes:

-But what is a tangible employment action?
-This is what we in the legal world call a “term of art.”
+A tangible employment action is what we in the legal world call a “term of art.”
 Lawyers use these terms to refer to some legal principles.
 For instance “double jeopardy” means that you cannot be charged with the same crime twice.

 “Tangible employment action” is a term of art in employment law.